Vaiden

 adopted by the Southern Baptist Convention.
 WMU, along with either SBC

-emerged from that time of change with a new name and a new look.
-Instead of
+that time of change with a new name and a new look.
+Instead of Sunbeams, they

-Sunbeams, they were called Mission Friends.
-Mission Friends leaders had a new
+were called Mission Friends.
+Mission Friends leaders had a new magazine

 Mission Friends gained their own take-home leaflet called Share.